Christchurch Southern Motorway: Future projects

 Two projects have been funded adjacent to each end of the motorway as part of the New Zealand Upgrade Programme.
-At the northern end, $40 million will be spent on SH 76 (Brougham Street) to prioritise north-south public transport routes, create safer, dedicated walking and cycling access, and ensuring better east-west traffic flow and capacity.
-At the southern end, $60 million will be spent on a new two-lane overbridge to cross SH 1 from Rolleston Drive to Hoskyns Road, and to upgrade four intersections along SH 1 between Burnham and Rolleston to better manage the forecast future growth in traffic volumes along this section of the highway.
-These projects are scheduled to begin in 2022 for completion in 2025/26.
-Details of the interventions are not yet available.
+At the eastern end, $40 million will be spent on SH 76 (Brougham Street) to prioritise public transport routes, create safer, dedicated walking and cycling access (footbridge overpass), and ensuring better east-west traffic flow and capacity.
+Construction for this began on 16 July 2025.

+At the southern end, $60 million will be spent on a new two-lane overbridge to cross SH 1 from Rolleston Drive to Hoskyns Road, and to upgrade four intersections along SH 1 between Burnham and Rolleston.
+The upgrades will include the realignment of SH 1, Dunns Crossing Road, and Walkers Road, a new roundabout and pedestrian underpass, and a new level crossing.
+This is to better manage the forecast future growth in traffic volumes along this section of the highway.
+These projects began in 2024 (Stage 1) for the realignment and roundabout, and 2026 for the Rolleston overpass.
+These projects are expected to be completed in December 2026 and December 2027, respectively.